mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md

 Notes:

 - Testers can check this setting if their **Write** [role](10_environment_roles_tab.md#role-permissions) enables it.
-- The Replaced Sequence setting is not displayed in the following cases:
+- The **Replace Sequence** setting is not displayed in the following cases:
   - A task with a [Create Synthetic Entities](18_load_task_requested_entities_regular_mode.md#create-synthetic-entities) selection method, since the Synthetic method creates new clones (replicas) of the selected entity and replaces the sequences on each clone.
   - When selecting **Delete Entity without Load** as an operation mode, since the TDM task only deletes the selected entities and does not load new data into the target environment.
-- The Replace Sequence must be implemented in the Fabric implementation.
-Click for more information about [Delete implementation].
+- The Replace Sequence must be implemented in the [Fabric implementation](11_tdm_implementation_using_generic_flows.md#step-4---create-the-sequence-creation-flows).